By-Laws of the International Pelvic Pain Society

 1st after completing a one-year term in office as President.
 The term of office as Past-President

 shall be one (1) year.
 The Past-President shall chair the nominating committee.

 g) Officers: The officers shall comprise “the Executive Committee”.
 The Executive Committee

 is empowered and may, on occasion, make policy and/or other decisions, but remain primarily

 advisory to the Board to present issues to the Board for decisions on matters of the Society.

-There shall be three (3) classes of directors, to be known as the Class A Directors, Class
+There shall be two (3) classes of directors, to be known as the Class A Directors, Class

 B Directors and Class I Director.
 All Directors are elected for terms of two (2) years.
 Class A